 User actions tell you more about the behavior of your potential clients.
 These actions are especially useful when implementing new features or a new strategy.
 Are your users acting as expected, or are they dropping off?
 Why?

 It can be hard to figure out what a customer wants.
 User actions give you a better idea of how your customers act and where your strongest selling points are.
 So you can streamline your navigation and measure results, based on direct feedback.
+(Learn more on how to manage customer feedback.)

 4. Bounce Rate